Xoeris/XoerisOS/README.md

 ---

-### **Contributing**
+## Contributing

 Contributions are welcome.
-Please open an issue at GitHub page before submitting significant changes.
+Please open an issue on the GitHub repository before submitting significant changes.

 ---